10 User Testing

 13 Where we transfer and store your personal data

-- in other circumstances the law may otherwise permit us to transfer your personal data outside the EEA
+- in other circumstances the law may otherwise permit us to transfer your personal data outside the UK.

 14 How we safeguard your information